Bostrolicious/gloomhaven-shop/index.md

 ![image-center](assets/images/items_together.png){: .align-center width="600px"}

-If you receive a limited number of items (for instance from a chest) that you have yet to unlock through prosperity or an item design, you can adjust the total number of available items of that kind after it's been added by tapping the item card, and then the arrow symbols.
-If the item is later unlocked by prosperity, the number will automatically be changed to the normal maximum amount.
+If you receive a limited number of items (for instance from a chest) that you have yet to unlock through prosperity or an item design, the total number of available items of that kind can be adjusted after it's been added by tapping the item card, and then the arrow symbols.
+If the item is later unlocked through a prosperity increase, the number will automatically be changed to the normal maximum amount.

 ![image-center](/assets/images/stock_arrows.jpg){: .align-center width="350px"}

 Note that removing items, either through decreasing prosperity or by using "Remove items", can remove ownership information about those items from any party belonging to the current campaign.
-Removing items is really just implemented so that you can remove things you added by mistake.
+Removing items is really just implemented so that items added by mistake can be removed.

 ### Filters

 <!--![image-right](/assets/images/filter_active.jpg){: .align-right width="300px"}-->
-If you want to see only a subset of all unlocked items, you can apply filters.
+To see only a subset of all unlocked items, filters can be applied through the icon on the top right of the main screen.

 ![image-center](/assets/images/filter_active.jpg){: .align-center width="300px"}

 The currently existing filters are:

-- Equipment slots - all items that have match a certain equipment slot.
-Can be combined if you want to match several.
+- Equipment slots - all items that match a certain equipment slot.
+Can be combined to match several.
 - Use type - either used, spent, or neither.
 These too can be combined.
 - Ownership - all items that have been purchased by at least one person, all items that have copies left that can be purchased, and all items purchased by a specific character.